Xifeng County, Guizhou

 Xifeng (息烽 (Xīfēng)) is a county with 250,000 inhabitants under the administration of Guiyang, the capital of Guizhou Province, People's Republic of China.

 Xifeng has an area of 1037 km2.
 The seat of the county is Yongjing (永靖镇).
 It is home to many forests, hotsprings, and other tourist attractions.

+Administrative divisions

+Xifeng County comprises 1 subdistrict, 9 towns and 1 ethnic township: